SeisoLLC/easy_infra/docs/Ansible/index.rst

 Configuring custom checks can be done by leveraging the robust Rego language, maintained by the, Open Policy Agent (OPA) offers useful resources for cloud native infrastructure administrators.

-OPA also hosts `The Rego Playground <https://play.openpolicyagent.org/>`_ for testing custom Rego rules.
+OPA also hosts `The Rego Playground <https://play.openpolicyagent.org/>`_ for testing custom rules written in Rego.